 I’d gone to the hospital — not only to meet with Earle — but to present him with a special commemorative pin, one that forward Ken Chambers and I had designed for our get-together.

 I reached over and attached the shiny pin to Earle’s hospital gown, near his chest.
 He looked up and flashed a warm smile.
 It was like I was giving him a million bucks, not that money would have mattered much at that point.

 Mr. Woodworth died a few months later.
+He was 72.
 It was Don Hume who called me with the sad news.

 Seeing a dying man beaming at the sight of a small Speed Demon pin is one memory I’ll cherish forever.
-It brought tears to my eyes then — and, 30 years later, I still tear up thinking about it.
+It brought tears to my eyes then — and decades later, I still tear up thinking about it.

 “THANKS FOR ALL YOUR HELP”